NSGeophysics/GPRPy/README.md

 ## Running automatically generated scripts
-To run automatically generated scripts, open the command prompt that can run python (for example Anaconda Prompt), switch to the folder with the automatically generated script and run<br/>
+To run automatically generated scripts, open Anaconda Prompt (or the terminal and run `conda activate`), switch to the folder with the automatically generated script and run<br/>
 `python myscriptname.py`<br/>
 where myscriptname.py is the name of your automatically generated script.
+Note that the data need to be in the directories referenced by `myscriptname.py`.

 ## Uninstalling GPRPy